odrowonz/atbcoinjs-lib/test/fixtures/core/README.md

 Missing core test data includes:

 * `alertTests.raw`
-	Bitcoin-js does not interact with the Bitcoin network directly.
+	ATBcoin-js does not interact with the Bitcoin network directly.

 * `tx_invalid.json`
-	Bitcoin-js can not evaluate Scripts, making testing this irrelevant.
+	ATBcoin-js can not evaluate Scripts, making testing this irrelevant.
 	It can decode valid Transactions, therefore `tx_valid.json` remains.

 * `script*.json`
-	Bitcoin-js can not evaluate Scripts, making testing this irrelevant.
+	ATBcoin-js can not evaluate Scripts, making testing this irrelevant.

 License